samyakj-eightfold/claude-code-slack-bot/README.md

 # Default agent to use for all new conversations
 CLAUDE_DEFAULT_AGENT=/home/ec2-user/vscode/.claude/agents/root-cause-investigator.md

+# Claude Model Configuration
+# Specify which Claude model to use (default: claude-sonnet-4.5)
+CLAUDE_MODEL=claude-sonnet-4.5

 # Claude Code Configuration
 # This is only needed if you don't use a Claude subscription